 If you only plan to pump only once in a while, a manual pump may be just the thing.
 But if you'll be pumping more frequently, you might find it too time consuming.

 Tip: when shopping for manual pumps, look for those with adjustable pressure settings to make pumping more comfortable.
-And because your milk must be properly stored, look for pumps that include coordinating milk storage supplies.
+And because your milk must be properly stored, look for pumps that include coordinating milk storage milk storage bottles or bags.

-Small electric pumps are a good choice for occasional pumping, or perhaps even a part-time job.
+Small electric breast pumps are a good choice for occasional pumping, or perhaps even a part-time job.

 These compact, portable pumps generally run on either electricity or batteries, or both.
 They're more powerful than manual pumps, but not nearly as powerful as double, mid-size electric pumps.